ioos/bio_mobilization_workshop/learners/controlled-vocab.md

 ## Introduction

 Controlled vocabulary is simply the use of a standardized and defined set of terms to populate or describe data.
-This could include specific data column names, a set of specific terms within a field, and the use of identifiers that point to a defined term with a URI.
-For the purposes of this workshop, we focus on using controlled vocabulary as identifiers, or URIs, in the extendedMeasurementOrFact (eMoF) extension table.
+This could include specific data column names, a set of specific terms within a field, and the use of identifiers that point to a defined term.
+For the purposes of this workshop, we focus on using controlled vocabulary as identifiers in the extendedMeasurementOrFact (eMoF) extension table.

 As we have learned in Episode 4: Darwin Core and Extension Schemas, the eMoF terms `measurementType`, `measurementValue`, and `measurementUnit` are completely unconstrained and can be populated with **free text**.
 While free text offers the advantage of capturing complex and unclassified information, there is inevitable semantic **heterogeneity** (e.g., of spelling, wording, or language) that becomes a challenge for effective data interoperability and analysis.